Who wouldn’t want to call it a day with a warm, relaxing hot tub spa dip?

 Such units will automatically trigger the circulation process once or twice a day.
 It lasts 15-20 minutes, filtering the tub water until it’s clean.

 You could also try adding a few tennis balls into the tub to soak the body oils, soaps, and lotions that may have washed off from your body.
-Sometimes the hot tub filter cannot eliminate such substances, so the fibres on a tennis ball are ideal for the job.
+Sometimes, the hot tub filter cannot eliminate such substances, so the fibres on a tennis ball are ideal for the job.

 2. Cleanliness

-A hot tub can quickly turn into a breeding ground for mould and mildew if not cleaned regularly.
+A hot tub can quickly become a breeding ground for mould and mildew if not cleaned regularly.
 Hence, we recommend a weekly cleaning schedule, especially if the spa tub is outdoors.
 In such cases, you should also watch out for fallen leaves, twigs, insects, and other unwanted substances that may land in your tub.

 Some household items to clean the hot tub are white vinegar, bleach, and warm water!
 White vinegar is suitable for cleaning various surfaces, so use it generously to scrub all that gunk in your hot tub.
 And after scrubbing, you can use a spa bleach and water solution for the showdown!